trevorspecht/treeblog/_posts/2021-09-24-RC-batch-week-one.md

 ---
 layout: post
-title:  "My first week a the Recurse Center"
+title:  "My first week at the Recurse Center"
 ---

 ## Recurse Center Week One